MMMZZZZ/Syntherrupter/Documentation/Wiki/Minimum Viable Setup.md

 The user interface can be run on a Windows PC.
 This requires an additional Serial to USB converter that connects to the same Pins as the Nextion display would ([see below](#wiring)).

 * Download, install and open the Nextion Editor.
-For firmwares up to  v4.1.0 you need Nextion Editor v1.61.1 (Download as [ZIP (portable)](https://nextion.tech/download/nextion-setup-v1-61-1.zip) or [Installer](https://nextion.tech/download/nextion-setup-v1-61-1.exe)).
-Unfortunately each of their updates breaks compatibility...
-I'll keep this section updated.
+  * For firmwares up to v4.1.3 you need Nextion Editor v1.61.1 (Download as [ZIP (portable)](https://nextion.tech/download/nextion-setup-v1-61-1.zip) or [Installer](https://nextion.tech/download/nextion-setup-v1-61-1.exe)).
+  * For firmware versions 4.1.4 and later you need Nextion Editor v1.62.1 (Download as [ZIP (portable)](https://nextion.tech/download/nextion-setup-v1-62-1.zip) or [Installer](https://nextion.tech/download/nextion-setup-v1-62-1.exe)).
 * Click "Debug" on the top right.
 A file dialog opens.
 Select the *Syntherrupter_Nextion_NX8048T050.tft* file from the release zip file.
 * A new window opens.
 At the bottom left select "User MCU Input" and then the COM port of the Serial to USB converter.
 Baud rate is 115200baud/s.
 * You may need to reset the Tiva.